AverYuchen/myFitRoom/README.md

 ## Data input and output
 We require prompts specifically for the clothes generation model, as well as both model and garment images for the virtual try-on process.

 File Structure and Output

-- Real-Life Model Images: Our real-life model images are stored in OOTDiffusion/run/examples/model.

 - Example Garments and Models: Example garments and model images for virtual try-on are available in OOTDiffusion/run/examples.
+We also uploaded our own images as models to test the model.

 - Generated Clothes Output:
     - The generated output is saved in the folder notebooks/generated_clothes.